ericvc/Bayesian-NLME-Models/README.md

 In some cases, it may be difficult to tell at a glance whether a five or six parameter curve is more appropriate for our data.
-In certain cases, the five parameter model could suffice without the potential for overfitting.
+In certain cases, the five parameter model could suffice without the potential for over-fitting.
 However, the six-parameter version might also be considered for reasons related to the data generating process, where a better fit to the more complex model could serve as evidence in support of a hypothesis concerning the generating process.

 One approach is to fit the same data to both models, and then assess their relative fit using an information criterion.
 In the calculation of